St. Patrick's Day Planning

 - If you’re planning on driving, commit to staying sober.
 If you’ve been out drinking and then get behind the wheel, you run the risk of causing a crash or getting arrested for a DUI.

 - Help those around you be responsible, too.
-Walking while intoxicated can also be deadly, as lack of attention could put you at risk of getting hit by a vehicle.
-If someone you know is drinking, do not let them get behind the wheel and help them find a sober ride home.
+Walking while impaired can also be deadly, as lack of attention could put you at risk of getting hit by a vehicle.
+If someone you know is impaired by alcohol or drugs, do not let them get behind the wheel and help them find a sober ride home.